Michigan National Guard applauds historic Liberian Non-commissioned Officer Academy pilot course

 |0

-This work, Michigan National Guard applauds historic Liberian Non-commissioned Officer Academy pilot course [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard applauds historic Liberian Non-commissioned Officer Academy pilot course, by Capt.
+Andrew Layton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.